A Hidden Way To Add Precision Contrast To Your Photos

 Here is another example of how powerful this method can be.

 On the left is the image with the LAB contrast effect applied.
 The Joshua Tree itself has brightened up nicely and the sky has darkened, again leaving a nice 3D effect without shadows or the highlights being overpowering.
 On the right is a standard curves layer without LAB.

 Using a curves layer here is undesirable to me.
-It has darkened the tree and added too much highlights in the sky desaturating the whole image.
+It has darkened the tree and added too many highlights in the sky desaturating the whole image.
 This image is not very flattering now.